General Information

 No recommended brands available at this time

-Note: DO NOT CONFUSE THIS PLANT WITH POISON IVY: Kudzu tends to be hairy om the upper surface of the poison ivy leaf: New stems and leaves are shiny and smooth.
-Compare to poison ivy.
+Note: DO NOT CONFUSE THIS PLANT WITH POISON IVY.
+Kudzu tends to be hairy on the upper surface of the leaf, while poison ivy leaves and new stems are shiny and smooth.

 *Disclaimer: The material above is for informational purposes only.
 This information is not intended to diagnose or treat a condition.
 The uses listed above are tentative; some have or are undergoing research trials, but many are not FDA-approved.
 It is essential that you investigate these supplements further before deciding to use them.
 Check interactions and contraindications on sites like Drugs.com, German Commission e or WebMD.
 Do not attempt to treat a serious condition like liver, kidney problems, high blood pressure, heart, cancer, diabetes, or thyroid issues without discussing it with a healthcare provider first.
 If you are pregnant, do not use supplements without discussing it with your healthcare provider.